Nigeria AI Policy Tracker

 Latest action: Telecom and digital communications policy updates continue, but no dedicated frontier AI safety framework has been issued as of this update.

-Our ask: Publish a telecom-focused AI safety and misinformation resilience framework aligned with national AI governance efforts.
+Priority ask: Publish a telecom-focused AI safety and misinformation resilience framework aligned with national AI governance efforts.

 NCC has policy relevance through digital communications oversight and anti-misinformation coordination, but frontier AI-specific safety policy remains limited.